 The Pros: I'm never out of supplies when I need them most; while in the act of creating.
 There's no clean-up involved.
 I can undo a mistake, no fuss, no muss.
 I can easily take my 'studio' with me wherever I go.
 I can make an artwork in under 2 hours due to my extensive knowledge of creative apps.
 For a person like myself who has limited living space, it's the best option.
 And at this time in history, when it's all about the virtual, this is a digital artist's time to shine.

 The Cons: It can be quite expensive printing the pieces and we have less control over the outcome when outsourcing.
 While I can take my studio everywhere, it's not very impressive as a demo technique.
 Like, who really wants to stand behind someone and watch them create a piece of art on a computer.
 Bo-ring.
-While some techno-geeks might like to view a tutorial on method, the visual can be a bit cold and clinical in person.
+While some techno-geeks might like to view a tutorial on method, the visual can be a bit clinical in person.

 The most likely reason analogue artists, fine art connoisseurs and gallery owners scoff at digital art is the tendency for a piece to look produced rather than created.
 The presentation can be flat...perfect for monitors, less impressive hanging on gallery walls.
 This is where use of texture, lighting manipulation, layer effects and printing medium can make the difference.